Bizarrespace/CPSC471/midterm1/midtermReview.md

   * Important because they ensure proper communication btw devices and control the sending and receiving of messages
   * EX: HTTP, TCP, WiFi, they all have their own protocol to handle packets and how things get done

 * What is the difference between circuit switching and packet switching?
-What are advantages and disadvantages of each?
+What are the advantages and disadvantages of each?
-  * Cir: end-to-end resources allocated and reserved for call between source and destination.
+  * Cir: end-to-end resources allocated and reserved for calls between source and destination.
 Guaranteed performance, inefficient
   * Pack: Data broken into packets and transmitted independently.
-More efficient, but can experience congestion, leading to packet delay and loss
+More efficient but can experience congestion, leading to packet delay and loss

-* What sort of applications are most likely to benefit from circuit/packet switching?
+* What applications are most likely to benefit from circuit/packet switching?
   * Cir: Audio and video apps
-  * Pack: Apps with bursty data, instant messaging, IoT devices, they send small amounts of data now and then.
+  * Pack: Apps with bursty data, instant messaging, IoT devices, send small amounts of data occasionally.

 * Dif network models: p2p, client-server, hybrid
-  * p2p: All devices act as both client and server, can request and provide resources to other devices.
+  * p2p: All devices act as both client and server can request and provide resources to other devices.
 BitTorrent, Skype
-  * Client-server: Dedicated server that provdie resources or services to clients.
+  * Client-server: Dedicated server that provides resources or services to clients.
 Ex: HTTP, FTP
-  * Hybrid: Combines both p2p and client-server, some nodes act as servers, providing resources to other nodes, while also acting as clients, requesting resources from other nodes.
+  * Hybrid: Combines p2p and client-server; some nodes act as servers, providing resources to other nodes, while also acting as clients, requesting resources from other nodes.
     * Ex: Content delivery network (CDN), dedicated servers and p2p connections to distribute content efficiently

 # Accessing the internet